jayoung/Rtest_and_Rnotes/Rscripts/table_display_gt_demo.md

 </table>
 </div>

-Maybe I want to color certain cells in red:
+Maybe I want to use conditional formatting to color certain cells in red ()

 ``` r
 seq_slice_gt |>